 Resolutions: We make them every year.
 From resolving to stop cutting your bangs over the sink to finally organizing your garage-turned-storage-unit, personal resolutions come in many forms.
 But what about professional resolutions?
 It’s easy to forget to make these, so we’ve developed a list of resolutions for our insurance agents out there who hope to become savvier at social media marketing, and to use social channels to increase referrals and grow business.

-Why is social media the go-to tool for agents in 2020?
-It’s no mystery that social media influences outcomes in sales, client leads and brand messaging.
-It also enables you to reach large (and often targeted) groups at minimal cost.
-Social media networks like LinkedIn, Facebook, Instagram and Twitter are dynamic and in constant change with new updates and features regularly being added.
+Why is social media the go-to tool for agents in 2021?
+It’s no mystery that social media influences outcomes in sales, client leads, and brand messaging.
+It also enables you to reach large (and often targeted) groups at a minimal cost.
+Social media networks like LinkedIn, Facebook, Instagram, and Twitter are dynamic and in constant change with new updates and features regularly being added.

 - Online adults between 18-34 are most likely to follow a brand via social networking (95%).

 - Visual content is more than 40 times more likely to get shared on social media than other types of content.

 - There are now more than 50 million small businesses using Facebook Pages to connect with their customers.

 - There is a total of 1.3 billion Twitter accounts, and 336 million are active.